 Students who successfully complete minors will have their fields of study specified on their transcripts as part of their Bachelor of Science degrees, thus giving public recognition of this focused work.
 Minors may be pursued within the following framework.

-- A student may not minor in the area of his or her major.
+- Students may not minor in the area of their major.
 For example, a student majoring in civil and environmental engineering may not pursue a minor in civil and environmental systems.
-In addition, if a student is pursuing a composite (joint) degree (such as the SB in Computer Science and Molecular Biology, the SB in Mathematical Economics, or the SB in Mathematics with Computer Science), he or she may not pursue a minor in either field of that program.
+In addition, if a student is pursuing a composite (joint) degree (such as the SB in Computer Science and Molecular Biology, the SB in Mathematical Economics, or the SB in Mathematics with Computer Science), they may not pursue a minor in either field of that program.
 The Committee on Curricula (COC) has the authority to determine whether a specific combination is permissible.

 - At the discretion of a student's major department, subjects taken for a minor may count toward departmental program requirements, provided the student's combination of programs is permitted by the COC.